Boards and Councils

 AUPO Council

 The AUPO Council (Council) was established to empower the Member Councils and the Editor of the Journal of Academic Ophthalmology (JAO) by providing direct input to the Board of Trustees.
-The eight voting representatives on the Council include the Presidents of the Program Directors Council, Medical Student Educators Council, Research Directors Council, and Administrators Council; the Editor of the Journal of Academic Ophthalmology; and the President, President-Elect, and Executive Vice President of the Board of Trustees.
-The President-Elect of each Member Council may attend the meetings as non-voting participants.
+The eight voting representatives on the Council include the Presidents of the Program Directors Council, Directors of Medical Student Education Council, Research Directors Council, and Administrators Council; the Editor of the Journal of Academic Ophthalmology; and the President, President-Elect, and Executive Vice President of the Board of Trustees.
+The President-Elect of each Member Council, and Board Liaisons to each Council, may attend the meetings as non-voting participants.
 Council members work together on goals, strategies and issues of interest and concern to AUPO and academic ophthalmology.